kariukisamuel/nextjs-technical-test/README.md

 ### 6. Google Tag Manager & Google Analytics

-This site utilizes Google Analytics, with the tracking code encapsulated in a GoogleAnalytics component that is imported into layout.tsx
+This site utilizes Google Analytics, with the tracking code encapsulated in a GoogleAnalytics component that is imported into layout.tsx.It track visits to the homepage.

+Here is the code for the `GoogleAnalytics` component:

 ```
 "use client";